 2 tablespoons (28 g) neutral oil (vegetable, canola, grapeseed)

 1 teaspoon pure vanilla extract

-Preheat your oven to 350°F. Grease a 12-inch cast iron (or other oven-safe) skillet and set it aside.
+Preheat your oven to 350°F. Grease a 10-inch cast iron (or other oven-safe) skillet and set it aside.
 Alternatively, you can use multiple 6-inch cast iron skillets, and bake the brownies a bit longer.

-In a large bowl, place the flour blend, xanthan gum, cocoa powder and salt, and whisk to combine well.
-Add the brown sugar, and whisk again, working to break up any lumps in the brown sugar.
-Create a well in the center of the dry ingredients, and add the chocolate and butter mixture, then the oil, vanilla and eggs, mixing to combine after each addition.
+In a large bowl, place the flour blend, xanthan gum, cocoa powder, and salt, and whisk to combine well.
+Add the brown sugar, and mix, working to break up any lumps in the brown sugar.
+Create a well in the center of the dry ingredients, and add the chocolate and butter mixture, then the oil, vanilla, and eggs, and mix to combine.
 The batter will be thick but smooth.